|

 10. Post your book announcement press release on free press release distribution sites.

-Learn how to write this essential media relations tool in my e-book, Get Your Book in the News: How to Write a Book Announcement Press Release.
+Learn more: Discover how to write this essential media relations tool in my e-book, Get Your Book in the News: How to Write a Book Announcement Press Release.

 Take action

-The tactics you should use will depend on which ones will reach your ideal readers and what you’re comfortable executing.
+The tactics that will work best for you will depend on which will reach your ideal readers and what you’re comfortable executing.
 There’s enough variety here to give you solid options, though.

 What other free book promotion tactics can you recommend?
 Please share your ideas in a comment.